JeffreyMoroSR2/CryptoDataset/README.md

 ## Project setup

-- Run Dependencies.py to install all necessary exernal libs
+- Run Dependencies.py to install all necessary external libs
-- Run Create_Dependencies.py to create requirements.txt with additional exernal libs
+- Run Create_Dependencies.py to create requirements.txt with additional external libs (***Only if add new Lib before uploading to GitHub***)

 ## How To Use